 This Protocol provides guidance on achieving this balance.
 It reflects the enhanced role for Councillors as champions of their local communities and recognises their ability to participate in discussions prior to the receipt of a planning application on behalf of their communities.
-Councillors may be contacted by members of the public and asked to advise them how to make representations on planning applications or if they would address the Planning Committee on their behalf in their role as Ward Councillor.
-This Protocol provides guidance on the role of Councillors and how to avoid predetermination or bias in decision making.
+Councillors may be contacted by members of the public and asked to advise them how to make representations on planning applications or if they would address the Planning Committee on their behalf in their role as Ward CouncillorThis Protocol provides guidance on how to avoid predetermination or bias in decision making.